Fun Puppy Playdates

 Gathering Necessary Supplies

 Having the right supplies on hand can make for a more comfortable and enjoyable playdate.
-Make sure to have clean bowls available for both puppies to stay hydrated during play.
+Make sure to have clean water bowls available for both puppies to stay hydrated during play.
 Toys that are safe and suitable for chewing can also help keep the puppies engaged.
 It's a good idea to have waste bags on hand for quick and easy clean-up.

 Setting Up Boundaries

 Establishing boundaries is essential for a successful playdate.
 Set clear boundaries within the play area and ensure all owners are on the same page regarding acceptable behavior.
-This can include rules such as no biting, , or excessive rough play.
+This can include rules such as no biting, resource guarding, or excessive rough play.
 Consistency in enforcing boundaries helps create a safe and respectful play environment for all puppies involved.

 Communication with Other Owners